CervelloLabs/referrski/packages/react-native/README.md

 Props:
 - `visible`: boolean - Controls the visibility of the modal
 - `onClose`: () => void - Callback function when the modal is closed
+- `inviterId`: string - Identifier of the user sending invitations
-- `inviterEmail`: string - Email address of the user sending invitations
+- `inviterName`: string - Name of the user sending invitations
+- `sendEmail?`: boolean - Whether to send email notifications (default: true)
 - `onSuccess?`: () => void - Optional callback when invitation is sent successfully
 - `style?`: Object - Optional styles for customizing the modal appearance
 - `texts?`: Object - Optional custom texts for the modal